rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-44.md

 Holochain is a peer-to-peer application protocol and runtime that uses Rust throughout its entire codebase. dApp code is written using a Rust SDK, compiled to WebAssembly, and distributed to end-users.

-Holochain reached a maturity milestone in January with its 0.1.0 beta release, which comes with a six-month freeze on all breaking changees.
+Holochain reached a maturity milestone in January with its 0.1.0 beta release, which comes with a six-month freeze on breaking changes.
 They've also recently released the first version of a CLI-driven [dApp scaffolding tool](https://github.com/holochain/scaffolding/) similar to Rails' scaffolder.

 ## Interesting Things